-Rameau’s Rising Stars: performing the two versions of Castor et Pollux
+Rameau’s Rising Stars: performing Castor et Pollux

 This ambitious project involving some 100 singers, instrumentalists and dancers – as well as a director Guido Martin-Brandis and his theatre team – will bring to life Rameau’s third opera, Castor et Pollux.
 The libretto is written by soldier-turned-poet Gentil-Bernard and is one of the strongest to be set by Rameau.
 It tells how Jupiter rewards the twin brothers with immortality, transforming them into twin stars destined to be an eternal and shining example of filial love.
 Inspiring Rameau to some of his finest music, Castor et Pollux was rightly hailed as his ‘crowning achievement’.